Ohrid Boat Trip to Sveti Naum: €20, 7 Hours, May-Sep 2026

 Sveti Naum monastery

-The site is not just the church.
+The site isn’t just the church.
 You get lake viewpoints, shaded paths, peacocks in the grounds, restaurants and small beaches outside the core complex.
 If your boat gives you only a couple of hours, use the time in this order: monastery church, viewpoints, springs boat if you want it, then lunch or a swim.
-Do not leave the springs for last if your return boat time is fixed.
+Don’t leave the springs for last if your return boat time is fixed.

 Because this is an active monastery, dress and behave with normal respect.
-Shoulders and knees do not need expedition-level planning, but very beachy clothing feels out of place inside the church.
+Shoulders and knees don’t need expedition-level planning, but very beachy clothing feels out of place inside the church.

 The springs and the small rowing boats